AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 statistical significance (the likelihood this relationship is actually random is 1.782e-06).

-So, long term, as football players become harder, faster, stronger, the game more predictable and therefore, less fun to watch.
+So, long term, as football players get better and better, the game will get more and more predictable and less fun to watch.

-But this is a **very** long term concern: **It will take until the year 2579 for players to be so good that every play results in a first down.**
-Personally, I am a lot more concerned about entire teams landing on the injury report.

 <style>